rstraub/rstraub.github.io/_drafts/why-use-tdd.md

 comments: true
 ---

-Why do people do TDD?
+Why do people apply TDD?
 Here's a secret: it's *not* for the tests.
 Learn about the actual goal and values hidden under the surface of Test-Driven Development.

 ## What Are the Real Reasons for Doing TDD? 🧼